blurpy/kouchat.net/help/faq.md

 If you can't enable IPv6 then you can tell Java to prefer IPv4 as a workaround.
 Add '`-Djava.net.preferIPv4Stack=true`' to the shortcut command when starting KouChat, like this:

 `java -Djava.net.preferIPv4Stack=true -jar kouchat-x.x.x.jar`

+## 23. Why doesn't the system tray icon respond to clicks in KDE 5?

+Known issue with Java applications in KDE 5.
+As a workaround you can disable system tray integration in KouChat 1.3.0.

+You can follow the progress here: [issue 19](https://github.com/blurpy/kouchat/issues/19).